18F/before-you-ship/_pages/security/dynamic-scanning.md

 If you're running the attack against a local server you may see some alerts that you wouldn't see on cloud.gov.
 Debugging web servers are more 'chatty' about errors than production servers.

 ### Other Tools Within ZAP

-#### AJAX Spider

-If your page is a JavaScript-driven single page application, you will want to run the AJAX Spider in addition to the standard Spider.
-The AJAX Spider will instantiate a browser window and spider the application visually.
-This is significantly slower than the standard spider.
-Read more about the AJAX Spider [here](https://github.com/zaproxy/zap-core-help/wiki/HelpAddonsSpiderAjaxConcepts).

 #### Fuzzing